|Schweizerische Bundesbahnen AG|

 - If possible: Establishing the nominal position of the switches

-- Mandatory: Adjustment to the neighbouring switch(es) not to be handled
+- Mandatory: Adjustment of the neighbouring switch(es) not to be handled

 - Creation of an AWG protocol for the SBB site manager